nelsonortega/universal-server/README.md

 ## Notes

-If you encounter the error 'Client does not support authentication protocol requested by server; consider upgrading MySQL client' run the following query
+If you encounter the error 'Client does not support authentication protocol requested by server, consider upgrading MySQL client' run the following query

 `ALTER USER 'user'@'localhost' IDENTIFIED WITH mysql_native_password BY 'password'`